nataraj2/GPU_CUDA/README.md

         });
 }
 ```
-A one-dimensional layout of the threads is used and the i, j, k indices are determined using the `oned_index (icell in the code above) = nx ny nz x k + j x nx + i`.
+A one-dimensional layout of the threads is used and the i, j, k indices are determined using the `oned_index (icell in the code above) = nx ny nz x k + j x nx + i`. `GPU_MAX_THREADS` is
+the maximum number of threads per block, and that is fixed to be 512 (CUDA has a limit of 1024 threads per block).
+The maximum number of blocks is 65536 for